MicrosoftDocs/entra-docs/docs/identity-platform/howto-create-service-principal-portal.md

 ---
-title: Create a Microsoft Entra app and service principal
+title: Register a Microsoft Entra app and create a service principal
 description: Create a new Microsoft Entra app and service principal to manage access to resources with role-based access control in Azure Resource Manager.
 author: cilwerner
 manager: CelesteDG